cirosantilli/latex-submodule/README.md

 I believe this adds a startup and maintenance barrier that is too large, and that it is better to simply use up a little more memory.

-##why output directories are not on the repo
+##Why output directories are not on the repo

 It would be nice to keep the `BUILD_DIR` in the main repo to make that even clear for users that this dir will contain stuff.